Why are we doing this?

 This project is made possible thanks to our partners from:

 The progress so far

-The needs assessment exercise, carried out with students and the teaching staff, were useful for helping our team prioritise infrastructural improvements for the school.
-Some needs highlighted during the exercise include improving outdoor seating areas, more natural light for classrooms, dustbins to prevent the accumulation of trash and new sports facilities.
+The needs assessment exercise, carried out with students and the teaching staff, was useful for helping our team prioritise infrastructural improvements for the school.
+Some needs highlighted during the exercise include improving outdoor seating areas, adding more natural light for classrooms, dustbins to prevent the accumulation of trash and new sports facilities.

 The maximum daily temperature in Niger ranges from 31 to 41 degrees Celsius, making natural cooling and ventilation strategies a priority in the school buildings to maximise comfort for students and teaching staff.
 During the feasibility study, we noticed that the trees surrounding classrooms provided a substantial amount of shade, creating cool and pleasant areas on-site.

 The planted trees were useful for providing breeze through the classrooms, allowing for good cross-ventilation.
-The heatmap below shows that stark contrast between temperatures in exposed areas and the classrooms protected by the natural shading.
+The heatmap below shows the stark contrast between temperatures in exposed areas and the classrooms protected by the natural shading.
 Design strategies will double-down on this technique to create more shaded areas for outdoor playing spaces, seating areas, canteens and classrooms.

 The technical design for the expansion of Collège Amadou Hampaté Bâ school in Niamey, Niger, has now been completed.
 Article 25 will be assisting the client as they tender the proposals and appoint a local contractor to carry out the building works.
 Construction is scheduled to start in September 2018.